zaikio/zaikio-hub-ruby/README.md

 ## Usage

-The Directory Client has an ORM like design.
+The Hub Client has an ORM like design.
 However, we distinguish between the contexts of the organization and the person.

 For the requests to work, a valid JSON Web token with the correct OAuth Scopes must always be provided.
 Please refer to [zakio-oauth_client](https://github.com/zaikio/zaikio-oauth_client).